TimMangan/App-Info/docs/Windows/R/R with RStudio/InstallConfigure.md

 The EXE installer for R (Language) may be silently installed:
  * For example: '/SP- /SILENT /SURPRESSMSGBOXES '
 The application has file-based configuration that is not generally used.

+## EXE based installation of RStudio.
+Use '/S' for a silent installation.

 ##  ZIP based installation of RStudio.
 Unpack into "$($env:ProgramFiles)\R"